 Allamjonov said my contact at The Agency should contact the SSS’s press agent.
 But Ghaybullayev insisted he had no way to contact anyone at the SSS.

 I found this to be incredulous, particularly since The Agency had made a big deal to me that the government had installed press agents at all government organizations, and those agents were ordered to respond to requests within 24 hours.
-Also the first deputy of The Agency, Saidjonov Madrahimovich, was a former specialist at the National Security Council.
-Surely he would know how to make contact.
+Surely they would know how to make contact.
 But my texts to Ghaybullayev went unanswered.

 So I thought maybe I could contact the SSS directly.
 I asked journalists who had frequently been contacted by the SSS if they could reach out and ask how I could secure an interview.